Davidek776/Davidek776/README.md

 - 🔭 I’m currently working on
 - 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking for internship on 5th semester - 2nd half of 2023.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help you with stunning Front-End development for you software
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: <a href="kocurdavid776@gmail.com">kocurdavid776@gmail.com </a>
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...